 - Set the default directory to store client settings (tnsnames.ora and sqlnet.ora).
 For this we will create an environment variable in Windows.
 This will allow you to manually set the location where your tnsnames.ora file will be located, even if you have more than one version of Oracle Client installed on your machine, preventing each version of Oracle Client from using different settings.
 If you do not want to use this option, the default directory where the sqlnet.ora file is located and where you should create your tnsnames.ora is C: \ oracle \ product \ 10.2.0 \ client_1 \ NETWORK \ ADMIN \

-- Another way to configure this is by going to Start Menu> My Computer> Right Button> Properties.
+- Another way to configure this is to enter the Start Menu> My Computer> Right Button> Properties.

-After that, click on the option “Advanced System Settings”> “Environment Variables” button and add the registry in this screen.
+After that, click on the option "Advanced system settings"> button "Environment Variables" and add the record on this screen

 - Create the file tnsnames.ora in the directory pointing to your server and database